|Making homemade jerky can be a great way to use up that frozen venison sitting in the freezer. photo by Smokegrillbbq.com|

 Jerky guns are quick and easy to use.
 Similar to using a caulking gun, just squeeze and quickly press strips of jerky onto drying racks.
 If you don't have a jerky gun, you can also simply form jerky strips with your hands and flatten to 1/4-inch with a rolling pin between sheets of waxed paper.

-Now that you have your venison ready and your equipment assembled, you are ready to begin.
+Now that you have your deer meat ready and your equipment assembled, you are ready to begin.
 Be prepared to stay home, as you'll be leaving your oven on for the next four to six hours.
 Snowstorm coming?
 Cold and rainy weather keeping you indoors?
-What a great time to make some venison jerky!
+What a great time to make some deer jerky!

 If you're making jerky, be sure you plan to stick around the house, as it can take 4 to 6 hours to cook in your oven.